agh4m/PI-signing-cli/README.md

 On Linux systems, this should be gcc, on windows it should be MSVC.
 Visual Studio might also be needed.

 On Windows some aditional configuration might be required, as the SDK is not installed in a path that is automatically detected by MSVC.

+> I get a linking with cc failed that mentions pteidlib

+Make sure you have the autenticao.gov lib instaled.
+The instructions for how to do so are found [here](https://github.com/amagovpt/autenticacao.gov).

 > Cannot detect card readers